Alice Ludes

-Alice Ludes (née Sizer; December 20, 1912 – February 12, 2017) was an American singer.
+Alice Ludes (née Sizer; December 20, 1912 – February 12, 2017) was an American singer, a member of the Music Maids, a quintet heard on radio and in several films in the 1940s.

-Biography
+Early life

-Ludes was born on December 20, 1912, in Tacoma, Washington, as Alice Sizer, one of eight children born to E.R. and Minnie Sizer.
-She entered show business after graduating from high school.
-Along with two other women, she formed a band called The Williams Sisters.
+Alice Sizer was born a twin on December 20, 1912, in Tacoma, Washington, one of eight children born to E.R. and Minnie Sizer.
+Her father was a car mechanic who served in World War I.

+Career

+Sizer entered show business after graduating from high school.
+Along with a pair of sisters, Ethelyn and Laura Williams, she formed a trio called The Williams Sisters.
 The group relocated to San Francisco after signing a contract with NBC.

-In 1939, she married radio announcer and technician Ed Ludes.

-She later joined a new band called the Music Maids in Los Angeles.
-They performed on Bing Crosby's radio program and in several movies, including Broadway Melody of 1940, Hit Parade of 1943 and Meet Me in St. Louis.
-During her professional career, she performed with notable singers such as Judy Garland.
+With her 1939 marriage and move to Los Angeles, Ludes joined an all-women vocal group promoted by musical comedian Bob Burns, called the Music Maids.
+One of the other members of the Music Maids was Trudy Erwin; Kay Thompson arranged music for the ensemble.
+The Music Maids often posed for publicity photographs together in matching dresses.
+They regularly performed on Bing Crosby's radio program and in several movies, including Broadway Melody of 1940, Hit Parade of 1943 and Meet Me in St. Louis.
+During her professional career, she performed with notable performers such as Judy Garland Mary Martin, Victor Borge, and Dick Winslow.

-Ed Ludes died in 1987.
-Alice Ludes was living in Ventura, California (and still playing piano) at the time of her 102nd birthday in December 2014.
-She turned 104 years old on December 20, 2016.